d13co/d13.co/content/posts/excess-app-txn-rebate/index.md

 ## Variant: incentivize new applications only

-I would be remiss not to mention Grzracz original intention for this, which is to only incentivize applications after a certain threshold - in other words, new applications deployed after this mechanic is implemented.
+I would be remiss not to mention Grzracz' original intention for this, which is to only incentivize applications after a certain threshold - in other words, new applications deployed after this mechanic is implemented.

 The rationale behind this is to focus the incentive to attracting builders, and lead them to high volume applications as well.

 Personally I would leave it open to all applications, new and old.
-From the "purse" point of view (Algorand Foundation) this strategy can be designed to be delta-neutral at worst, or even as a cost-saving (funding the fee sink at a discount.)
+However, one application utilizing excess fees as a core mechanic (Ora mining) is probably going to polarize the discussion whichever variant is chosen (new-only or all inclusive.)
+I will leave this specific edge case discussion for another day.

 ## Afterword